dark-peak-analytics/sicksickerPack/README.md

 # sicksickerPack

-This repository houses the sicksickerPack R Package as described in the open access paper:
+This repository houses the case study R package `sicksickerPack` described in the open access paper:

 > Smith RA, Mohammed W. and Schneider PP. Packaging cost-effectiveness models in R: A tutorial.
 Wellcome Open Res 2023